Accretion Disk Sizes from Continuum Reverberation Mapping of AGN Selected from the ZTF Survey: Discussion

-We find out that the size of the accretion disk obtained at a reference wavelength is larger than predicted by the Shakura Sunyaev accretion disk model for a majority of the sources see Figure \ref{Figure4}.
+We find out that the size of the accretion disk obtained at a reference wavelength is larger than predicted by the Shakura Sunyaev accretion disk model for a majority of the sources (see Figure \ref{Figure7}).
 We note that the interband lags for 5 sources, namely PG0026+129, NGC 4253, PG1411+442, RMID300, and PG2130+099, follow the predictions of the SS disk model, while 14 sources have lags of about 3 to 4 times larger than the expectations from the SS disk model.
-However, we could not zero in on a parameter which distinguished these sources from the sources where the disk sizes are much larger than the SS disk assumption.
+However, we could not zero in on a parameter that distinguished these sources from the sources where the disk sizes are much larger than the SS disk assumption.
 In previous works, the disk size has been known to scale with the wavelength as a power law of index 4/3, but the sizes have been reported to be larger than predicted by the SS disk \citep[][and references therein]{Fausnaugh2016, Jiang2017, Fausnaugh2018}.
 Contrarily, \citet{Mudd2018} reported that the disk sizes for their sample of 15 sources did not differ much from the SS disk analytical model.
 Interestingly the disk sizes obtained through microlensing have also reached similar conclusions \citep{Pooley2007, Blackburne2011, Mosquera2013}.
 Larger accretion disk sizes obtained through both the continuum reverberation mapping and the microlensing methods for a majority of the sources may indicate that the standard SS disk assumption does not hold for the AGN in general and additional components may be needed while modeling the accretion disks in AGN.
 We note that some of the sources in our sample have higher accretion rates \citep{Du2015}.
 It is possible that the accretion mechanism in the AGN with higher accretion rates is different and thus, the disk sizes obtained assuming the SS disk model may not hold true for these kinds of AGN.
-Evidence of non disk component in the optical continuum for Mrk 279 has been reported by \citet{Chelouche2019}.
+Evidence of non-disk component in the optical continuum for Mrk 279 has been reported by \citet{Chelouche2019}.
 This might be a possibility for the larger than expected lags for some of the sources in this sample too.
-However, the exact contribution from such a component can be achieved through either a combination of narrow band filters or simultaneous spectra which has not been possible in our case.
-Another possible explanation for the larger disk sizes has been proposed by \citet{Gaskell2017} where, the reddening effects could lead to larger than expected accretion disk sizes.
+However, the lag measurements suffer large uncertainties in the sources where this effect might take place.
+Also, the exact contribution from such a component can be achieved through either a combination of narrowband filters or simultaneous spectra, which has not been possible in our case.
+Another possible explanation for the larger disk sizes has been proposed by \citet{Gaskell2017} where the reddening effects could lead to larger than expected accretion disk sizes.
 However, \citet{Nunez2019} find out that for Mrk 509, this effect is not able to explain the larger disk sizes.